ncatlab/nlab-content/pages/259.md

 The equivalence of these two definitions is due to [[Andre Joyal]] and recalled as [[Higher Topos Theory|HTT, corollary 2.3.2.2]].

-+-- {: .un_remark}
++-- {: .num_remark}
 ###### Remark

 The second condition says manifestly that a quasi-category is a simplicial set in which composition of any two composable edges is defined up to a contractible space of choices.
-This is the [[coherence law]] on compositon.
+This is the [[coherence law]] on composition.

 =--